A brief look at the 3 people who brought Over the Edge into being.

 For years Nayana wanted to have a place where she could live with a herd of horses, like a stationary nomad.
 A place where others could come and enjoy being with the horses in the same way she does, in their natural environment.
 Somewhere that the horses can express themselves so humans can truly connect with them.
+A place where people could learn more about their true nature and relax into themselves.
 This is the place.

-Zena Breumelhof and Nayana met in 1982 in Oregon, USA.
-Together they cared for the horses in a crazy, beautiful, communal experiment in living, inspired by the man now known as Osho.
+Zena Breumelhof and Nayana (and Dado, see below) first met in 1982 in Oregon, USA.
+Together they cared for the horses in the crazy, beautiful, communal experiment in living, inspired by the man now known as Osho.